-- Member of College of Physical Therapists of British Columbia, Annual Self Report Sub-committee (2008 – present)
+- Member, College of Physical Therapists of British Columbia, Quality Assurance Committee (2013 – 2019)

-Dr. Linda Li is an Associate Professor and Harold Robinson / Arthritis Society Chair in Arthritic Diseases at the Department of Physical Therapy, University of British Columbia, and Senior Scientist at the Arthritis Research Centre of Canada.
+Dr. Linda Li is a Professor and Harold Robinson / Arthritis Society Chair in Arthritic Diseases at the Department of Physical Therapy, University of British Columbia, and Senior Scientist at the Arthritis Research Canada.

 Dr. Li earned a Bachelor of Science in Physiotherapy at McGill University, a Master of Science at University of Western Ontario, and a PhD in Clinical Epidemiology at University of Toronto.
 Funded by Canadian Institute of Health Research (CIHR), she completed a post-doctoral fellowship in clinical epidemiology/knowledge translation at Ottawa Hospital Research Institute.

 Dr. Li is currently a Canada Research Chair in Patient-oriented Knowledge Translation, and a Michael Smith Foundation Health Research (MSFHR) Career Investigator.